Mining One Bitcoin: Time, Difficulty, and Profitability

 Upgrading mining hardware isn't about chasing hashrate records.
 It's about staying above water when the tide comes in.
 Each new generation extends the runway, allowing miners to remain profitable longer after each difficulty adjustment.

-The math is simple: more efficient iron means lower cost per terahash.
+The math is simple: more efficient gear means lower cost per terahash.
 Lower cost means more tolerance for rising difficulty.
-Those who stall on outdated equipment get priced out first.
+Those stalling on outdated equipment get priced out first.

 Joining mining pools for more stable earnings